II. Understand Cloud Workflow Options

 As you investigate how to create the optimal hybrid cloud environment for your company, reviewing these hurdles and implementation fundamentals can help you better assess your priorities.

-4. Takes only minutes to set up a cloud job.
+3. Takes only minutes to set up a cloud job & upload data.
 PeerCache’s virtual projection of the job meta data to the cloud eliminates the need for days or weeks of copying data.
-You get nearly instant cloud bursting – plus with multicloud flexibility across cloud vendors.
+You get nearly instant cloud bursting – plus multicloud flexibility across cloud vendors.

 About the Author

-Shiv Sikand is founder and EVP at IC Manage, and has been instrumental in achieving its technology leadership in HPC scale out I/O, big data analytics, and design and IP management for the past 15 years.
-Shiv has collaborated with major systems and semiconductor leaders in deploying IC Manage’s infrastructure and technologies across their enterprise.
+Shiv Sikand is founder and EVP at IC Manage and has been instrumental in achieving its technology leadership in HPC scale out I/O, big data analytics, and design and IP management for the past 15 years.
+Shiv has collaborated with major systems and semiconductor leaders in deploying IC Manage’s infrastructure and technologies across their enterprises.

 Shiv started in the mid 1990’s during the MIPS processor era at SGI, authoring the MIPS Circuit Checker before specializing on design management tools for a number of advanced startups, including Velio Communications and Matrix Semiconductor, before founding IC Manage in 2003.
 Shiv received his BSc and MSc degrees in Physics and Electrical Engineering from the University of Manchester.
 He did his postgraduate research in Computer Science, also at Manchester University.